What is an influenza (flu) pandemic?

 Has there even been an influenza pandemic?

 Disease pandemics have happened thought human history.
 Influenza pandemics develop naturally and have occurred three times in the past 100 years including the "Spanish Flu" of 1918, the "Asian Flu" of 1956 and the "Hong Kong Flu" of 1968.
-History of influenza pandemics
+Pandemic Flu History

 Are you interested in learning more about The Great Influenza of 1918-1919?
 Check out Ramsey County Library's Book Club in a Bag to get 10 copies of the book, details about the author, discussion questions and bookmarks.